jmhodges/poolparty/README.txt

 == DESCRIPTION:

-Pool Party (http://poolpartyrb.com), Ari Lerner (http://blog.xnot.org, http://blog.citrusbyte.com) - Pool Party is a framework for maintaining and running auto-scalable applications on Amazon's EC2 cloud.
+PoolParty (http://poolpartyrb.com), Ari Lerner (http://blog.xnot.org, http://blog.citrusbyte.com) - PoolParty is a framework for maintaining and running auto-scalable applications on Amazon's EC2 cloud.
 Run entire applications using the EC2 cluster and the unlimited S3 disk.
 More details to be listed at http://poolpartyrb.com.

 == Basics

-Pool Party is written with the intention of being as application-agnostic as possible.
+PoolParty is written with the intention of being as application-agnostic as possible.
 It installs only the basic required software to glue the cloud together on the instances as listed below.

-Pool Party is easily configuration.
+PoolParty is easily configuration.
 In fact, it makes little assumptions about your development environment and allows several options on how to begin configuring the cloud.

 = Development setup

 === IN THE ENVIRONMENT

-There are 5 values that pool party reads from the environment, you can set these basic environment variables and leave the rest to the pool party defaults.
+There are 5 values that PoolParty reads from the environment, you can set these basic environment variables and leave the rest to the PoolParty defaults.
 Those values are:

   ENV["ACCESS_KEY"] => AWS access key
   ENV["SECRET_ACCESS_KEY"] => AWS secret access key